bevyengine/rfcs/rfcs/33-apps_own_scheduling.md

 - add new run criteria to systems with that label
 - apply the labels to new systems

-As such, only expose labels that apply to systems
+As such, try to only expose labels that apply to systems that can safely be enabled or disabled as a group.

 ### Standalone `bevy_ecs` usage